 8. Is It Too Early to Invest?

-The marijuana industry is in what I would term the adolescent phase of its growth.
+The marijuana industry is in what I would term the “adolescent” phase of its growth.

 In fact, this is the safest the industry has ever been.

-There’s a good chance that marijuana stocks will double or triple in value when countries like the U.S. legalize pot.
-In the meantime, much of the danger that was present earlier in the market has since disappeared.
+There’s a good chance that marijuana stocks will double or triple in value when countries like the U.S. expand their legalization of pot.

 9. What Are the Biggest Marijuana Stocks?